tonioloewald/bindinator.js/README.md

 	- bindings and the things they're bound to can be loaded asynchronously
 	- you don't need to tear down bindings when you throw away the associated view components, because the bindings are intrinsic to the view components

-Bindomatic lets you compose and reuse views as "components", where each component is a (hopefully) small self-contained file comprising the required HTML, CSS, and Javascript.
+bindinator lets you compose and reuse views as "components", where each component is a (hopefully) small self-contained file comprising the required HTML, CSS, and Javascript.

 - Components strongly resemble simple web pages
 - It's easy to break apart monolithic views into reusable components
-- You don't need to "think in the Bindomatic way" -- create what you want and it will work as expected
+- You don't need to "think in the bindinator way" -- create what you want and it will work as expected

 ## Core Concepts